article banner

 This is a chapter from the book Kotlin Coroutines.
 You can find it on LeanPub or Amazon.

-An important part of how coroutines behave is their exception handling.
-Just as a program breaks when an uncaught exception slips by, a coroutine breaks in the case of an uncaught exception.
-This behavior is nothing new: for instance, threads also end in such cases.
-The difference is that coroutine builders also cancel their parents, and each cancelled parent cancels all its children.
+An important consequence of this mechanism is that exceptions propagate from child to parent.
+Yes, if you have a process that starts a number of coroutines and one of them throws an exception, this will automatically lead to the cancellation of all the other coroutines.
 Let's look at the example below.
 Once a coroutine receives an exception, it cancels itself and propagates the exception to its parent (launch).
-The parent cancels itself and all its children, then it propagates the exception to its parent (runBlocking). runBlocking is a root coroutine (it has no parent), so it just ends the program (runBlocking rethrows the exception).
+The parent cancels itself and all its children, then it propagates the exception to its parent (runBlocking). runBlocking is a root coroutine (it has no parent), so it just ends the program by rethrowing this exception.
+This way, everything is cancelled, and program execution stops.

 import kotlinx.coroutines.delay import kotlinx.coroutines.launch import kotlinx.coroutines.runBlocking //sampleStart fun main(): Unit = runBlocking { launch { launch { delay(1000) throw Error("Some error") } launch { delay(2000) println("Will not be printed") } launch { delay(500) // faster than the exception println("Will be printed") } } launch { delay(2000) println("Will not be printed") } } // Will be printed // Exception in thread "main" java.lang.Error: Some error... //sampleEnd